tbohlen/fibers/README.md

 # Setting a progression
 - Progression file is in json format.
 (Look at testProgression for an example)
 - First level of json will be names that are completely up to you.
-However, there must be at least one name called "start".
-This will be the start state of the progression.
+However, there must be at least one name called "start" and another called "end". "start" will be the start state of the progression. "end" will determine which state should return to the main menu after completion.
 - Assigned to each of these names will be a dictionary with the following mappings
     - "stateType" --> the type of state that should be used (e.g. MenuState or PlayState)
     - "map" --> the filename of the map to be loaded (e.g. mainMenu, dynamicTest.
 Don't include the .json extension)